AshridgeTechnologies/elemento/design/Data store authorization.md

 - Durable Objects now recommend sqlite storage, but current TB implementation is KV
 - Just as easy to use the DO storage API direct as it is to go via the store
 - Having public, private and user-private would be useful, even if can't do fully flexible conditions
+- Snag: Durable object is accessed via a stub, cannot serialize functions, so can't send a function to the DO from TinyBaseDataStore for full flexibility
+- May multiple TinyBaseDataStores in an app - ideally just want to have one TBDO instance for all of them
+- Only want to have one TBDO per app
+- Really looking at app instance name rather than database name as the DO id
+- Which leads to the next problem of how you manage app instances

 Possibilities